rchartra/NcCut/docs/source/data_output.rst

 Data Output
 ===========

 No matter which tool you use the GUI will download the transect data into a JSON file.
-If you're unfamiliar with this data structure, it is equivalent to nested python dictionaries or lists in many other programming languages.
+If you're unfamiliar with this data structure, it is equivalent to nested dictionaries in python or nested lists in many other programming languages.
 It is a common file type that is supported by many software and programming languages, however an easy way to access it is using the python ``json`` library:

     .. code-block:: python